trebsirk/ddl/blog/hyperopt/parameter_tuning_with_hyperopt.md

 The next parameter specifies the search space, and in this example it is the continuous range of numbers between 0 and 1, specified by `hp.uniform('x', 0, 1)`. `hp.uniform` is a built-in `hyperopt` function that takes three parameters: the name, `x`, and the lower and upper bound of the range, `0` and `1`.

 The parameter `algo` takes a search algorithm, in this case `tpe` which stands for *tree of Parzen estimators*.
 This topic is beyond the scope of this blog post, but the mathochistic reader may peruse [this](http://arxiv.org/abs/1209.5111) for details. `algo` can also be set to `hyperopt.random`, but we do not cover that here as it is widely known search strategy.
-However, in a future post, we can

 Finally, we specify the maximum number of evaluations `max_evals` the `fmin` function will perform.
 `fmin` returns a python dictionary of values.